MGMCN/P2P-File-Sharing/README.md

 [![license](https://img.shields.io/github/license/MGMCN/P2P-File-Sharing)](https://github.com/MGMCN/P2P-File-Sharing/blob/main/LICENSE)
 ![last_commit](https://img.shields.io/github/last-commit/MGMCN/P2P-File-Sharing?color=red&logo=github)
 ## Architecture
-Peer will start a non-blocking listener service to listen to requests from other nodes and throw them to handler, and will also start a non-blocking service to listen to input from stdin and throw these input commands to handler or cli to execute.
-For example, when we want to check which nodes are online, we will request the cli, which will go to the cache and get the data and tell us, or when we want to download a file, we will tell the handler about the request, and the handler will send the request for us.
-At the same time, handler will be called back when it receives a request from another node.
-All requests cannot be made without the runtime cache, which holds a lot of runtime information, such as information about the nodes currently online and information about files shared by other nodes.
+Peer will start a non-blocking listener service to receive requests from other nodes and pass them to the handler.
+It will also start a non-blocking service to listen for input from stdin and forward these commands to the handler or CLI for execution.
+For example, we can request the CLI to check which nodes are online, and it will retrieve the data from the cache and provide the information.
+Similarly, when we want to download a file, we provide the handler with the information of the file, and it will send a download request on our behalf.
+Additionally, the handler will be called back when it receives a request from another node.
+It is important to note that the cache contains runtime data, including details about the currently online nodes and files shared by other nodes.

 <img src="image/arch.jpg" width = "80%" height = "80%"/>